-We're surveying recreational fishers across New Zealand to help build a picture of what they catch.
-Find out about the survey and how it works.
+We've been surveying recreational fishers across New Zealand to help build a picture of what they catch.
+Find out about the survey and the results.

 Timeline of the survey

-The survey runs for one year, from 1 October 2017.
-The results and analyses are due mid-2019.
-We do this survey every 5 to 7 years as part of a wider piece of research with the National Research Bureau (NRB) and NIWA (the National Institute for Water and Atmospheric Research).
+The survey ran for one year, from 1 October 2017.
+The results and analyses were released on 28 August 2019.
+We do this survey every 5 to 6 years as part of a wider piece of research with the National Research Bureau (NRB) and NIWA (the National Institute for Water and Atmospheric Research).

 Results of the previous survey (run in 2011 and 2012) were published in 2014.

-Each person on the panel is regularly sent a text to ask if they went fishing.
-Keen fishers are asked more often than occasional fishers.
+Each person on the panel was regularly sent a text to ask if they went fishing.
+Keen fishers were asked more often than occasional fishers.

-If a panellist replies to the text saying that they've been fishing, an interviewer from the National Research Bureau (NRB) will call them at a suitable time to get more details.
+If a panellist replied to the text saying that they'd been fishing, an interviewer from the National Research Bureau (NRB) called them at a suitable time to get more details.

-Interviewers will record the catch of each species in each area.
-That information will be scaled up to the national catch by all fishers using standard statistical methods.
+Interviewers recorded the catch of each species in each area.
+That information was scaled up to the national catch by all fishers using standard statistical methods.

-The panel survey uses the world’s best practice methods, and its results are confirmed by other surveys that NIWA does.
-NRB will complete the survey.
+The panel survey used the world's best practice methods, and its results were confirmed by other surveys that NIWA does.
+NRB completed the survey.

-To support the panel survey, NIWA staff will be at popular boat ramps between North Cape and East Cape on about 60 days in 2017.
-Interviewers will ask fishers if they'd like to participate.
-If so, they'll ask what they caught that day, and measure the size of fish caught.
+To support the panel survey, NIWA staff were at popular boat ramps between North Cape and East Cape on about 60 days in 2017.
+Interviewers asked fishers if they'd like to participate.
+If so, they asked what they caught that day, and measured the size of fish caught.